greeniot/greeniot.github.io/_topics/Dynamic-Power-Management-and-Dynamic-Voltage-Frequency-Scaling.md

 ---
 category: hardware-design
-title: "Dynamic Power Management and Dynamic Voltage Frequency Scaling"
+title: "Dynamic Voltage Frequency Scaling"
 description: ""
 questions:
   - How can DVFS be archieved?